 Are kennel staff willing and able to answer all of your questions about

 Are there webcams?
 Some kennels now have webcams that allow owners to monitor

 Will your dog have its own run?
 The most common kennel design gives each

 dog an indoor stall or pen connected directly to its own outdoor run (at

 some kennels the entire run is indoors).
-An alternative is free-standing
+Alternatives are free-standing

-dog houses, each in its own run.
-Either arrangement virtually ensures that
+dog houses, each with their own runs.
+Either arrangement virtually ensures

-your dog gets a chance to exercise with little or no effort on the part
+that your dog gets a chance to exercise with little or no effort on the

-separate runs for each animalmostly hospitals and clinicsusually rate
+runs for each animalmostly hospitals and clinicsusually rate considerably

 Are the runs and stalls large enough?
 Runs should be long enough for a